-The site is unique to the surrounding properties, and the variation request is supported by the required findings.
+Staff finds that the site is unique to the surrounding properties, and the variation request is supported by the required findings.
 Pursuant to Section 24-113(a) of the prior Subdivision Regulations, the Planning Board may approve a variation when it finds that extraordinary hardship or practical difficulties may result from strict compliance with the Subdivision Regulations, and/or when it finds that the purposes of the Subdivision Regulations may be served to a greater extent by an alternative proposal, provided that the variation does not have the effect of nullifying the intent and purpose of the Subdivision Regulations.
-Because the site plan demonstrates adequate access for residents, visitors, and emergency services, the applicant may indeed encounter a practical difficulty if strict compliance with the Subdivision Regulations were required, as the applicant would need to make significant changes to their site design that would be neither needed to gain better access, nor guaranteed to actually have a better result.
-Approval of the variation will not have the effect of nullifying the intent and purpose of the Subdivision Regulations, but instead will result in a better outcome than could be achieved through strict compliance with the Subdivision Regulations, due to the variation allowing for a site layout that places much of the responsibility for the streets on the HOA and gives some of the lots frontage on desirable open spaces.
-Therefore, the variation to allow the above-listed lots to be served by alleys without fronting on a public street is approved.
+Staff finds that because the site plan demonstrates adequate access for residents, visitors, and emergency services, that the applicant may indeed encounter a practical difficulty if strict compliance with the Subdivision Regulations were required, as the applicant would need to make significant changes to their site design that would be neither needed to gain better access, nor guaranteed to actually have a better result.
+Staff further finds that approval of the variation will not have the effect of nullifying the intent and purpose of the Subdivision Regulations, but instead will result in a better outcome than could be achieved through strict compliance with the Subdivision Regulations, due to the variation allowing for a site layout that places much of the responsibility for the streets on the HOA and gives some of the lots frontage on desirable open spaces.
+Therefore, staff recommends approval of the variation to allow the above-listed lots to be served by alleys without fronting on a public street.

 The submitted truck turning exhibit shows that fire trucks will use Alley 5 as emergency access.
 Notwithstanding that the private street and alley layout was previously approved with DSP-19062, this alley is shown on the plans as having a pavement width of 20 feet, which is not sufficient for fire access.
-Prior to signature approval, the PPS shall be revised to show a 22-foot pavement width for this alley.
-The follow-up DSP shall also show the change.
+Prior to signature approval, the PPS should be revised to show a 22-foot pavement width for this alley.
+The follow-up DSP should also show the change.

-11. Schools-This PPS was reviewed for impact on school facilities, in accordance with Section 24-122.02 of the prior Subdivision Regulations, and Council Resolutions CR-23-2001 and CR-38-2002, Amended Adequate Public Facilities Regulations for Schools.
+8. Schools-This PPS was reviewed for impact on school facilities, in accordance with Section 24-122.02 of the prior Subdivision Regulations, and Council Resolutions CR-23-2001 and CR-38-2002, Amended Adequate Public Facilities Regulations for Schools.
 Per Section 24-122.02(a)(2), the subdivision is considered adequate when the future student enrollment does not exceed 105 percent of the state-rated capacity.
 The subject property is located within Cluster 4, as identified in the Pupil Yield Factors and Public-School Clusters 2021 Update.
-An analysis was conducted and the results are as follows:
+Staff has conducted an analysis and the results are as follows: